kewpiesmayo/QR-Code-Generator/README.md

 SUPABASE_URL=your-supabase-url
 SUPABASE_KEY=your-public-anon-key
 ```
-⚠️ Do not commit your actual .env file — include a .env.example in your repo instead.
+⚠️ Do not commit your actual .env file in your cloned repository.
-Find your supabase URL and key in the API settings of your supabase project.

 ---